When Santa was a Woman and Rebirth of the Sun -- Spirits of the Winter Solstice - from MarcieTelander

 Both male and female shamans of the Northern tundra followed the heartbeat of the most sacred instrument—the drum.
 The beats of the drum replicating and echoing both the sound of the mammal heart and also, the hoof-beats of the reindeer.
 The human shamans were said to "ride the drum" like a sacred steed, asking the drum to “carry” them to the Upper Worlds of inspiration and the lower or Underworld where the Ancestors were said to dwell.

-Sami-Norse Seer tradition, may have included the oracular traditions of latter-day Volvas, the Spa-Kona- women who traveled to bring healing medicine rituals of Seidr, Spae, Galdr and Runic oracles to Scandinavian and Icelandic rural communities.
-Though interrupted by fierce Christian inquisitions, conversions and oppression, religious persecution and mass theft of migrational lands which included forced evacuation from the tundra and forest reindeer "migration roads", these apparently, mainly feminine forms of spirited and spiritual advice may have been the very first forms of what we now term: inter-species communication, trans-species healing and eco-psychology.
+Sami-Norse Seer tradition, may have included the oracular traditions of latter-day Volvas, These were the Spa-Kona- women who traveled to bring healing medicine rituals of Seidr, Spae, Galdr and Runic oracles to Scandinavian and Icelandic rural communities.
+These oracular and healing traditions were interrupted by fierce Christian inquisitions, conversions and oppression, religious persecution and mass theft of migrational lands which included forced evacuation from the tundra and forest reindeer "migration roads".
+And these mainly feminine forms of spirited and spiritual advice may have been the very first forms of what we now term: inter-species communication, trans-species healing and eco-psychology.

-So—as the wise woman says: “Even if you don’t believe in a Female Santa Claus—we surely should have known…ONLY women would be able to drag a fat man in a red velvet suit all around the world, in one night, and not get lost!”
+So—as the wise woman says: “Even if you don’t believe in a Female Santa Claus— let's recognize that…ONLY females would be able to drag a fat man in a red velvet suit all around the world, in one night, and not get lost!”

 Have a Blessed Solstice, Joyous Christ-Mass, Peace-filled Chanukah, Creative Kwanza.
 And from my Swedish-Sami forebears I wish you…